BerndHagen/MemoInk-Personal-Diary-App/README.md

 - **Network:** High-speed internet connection
 - **Screen:** 1080x1920 resolution or higher

-## **Installation Guide**

-Getting started with MemoInk is straightforward.
-Here's how to get it running on your device:

-1. **Download the APK**
-   - Open your web browser on your Android device.
-   - Navigate to the [Releases](https://github.com/BerndHagen/MemoInk-Personal-Diary-App/releases) page of this repository.
-   - Scroll down to the **Assets** section under the latest release.
-   - Tap on the `.apk` file to start the download.
-You may be prompted to confirm the download, depending on your browser settings.

-2. **Allow Installation from Unknown Sources**
-   - Go to your device’s **Settings** by tapping the gear icon on your home screen or app drawer.
-   - Scroll down and select **Security** or, on certain devices, **Biometrics and Security**.
-   - Look for the option **Install unknown apps** or **Unknown sources**.
-   - Tap on it, then select the browser or file manager you used to download the APK.
-   - Toggle the switch to **Allow from this source**.
-This step may vary slightly depending on your Android version.

-3. **Install the APK**
-   - Open your file manager app and navigate to the **Downloads** folder where the APK was saved.
-   - Tap on the downloaded `.apk` file.
-   - A prompt will appear asking if you want to install the application.
-Review the permissions if necessary, then tap **Install**.
-   - The installation process will begin and may take a few moments to complete.

-4. **Open and Enjoy**
-   - Once the installation is complete, tap **Open** from the installation screen or find the app icon in your app drawer.
-   - Launch the app, and you’ll be prompted to either log in or create a new account.
-   - Follow the on-screen instructions to register and start using MemoInk to create new Topics.

-> **Note:** If the installation failed, check that you have enough free space on your device and the right permissions

-## Complete Functionality Guide

-### Home Screen
-- Browse all available topics chronologically (newest first)
-- Access is permission-based; notifications inform you if access is restricted
-- All topics **created by you** display a **red cross** in the top-right corner
-  - Clicking it deletes the entire topic and its entries
-  - - The topic creator **cannot remove themselves** and always has permission!

-### Creating a New Topic
-- Enter a **title** for the topic you want to create
-  - If the title is already taken, the topic **won’t be created**
-  - Choose a unique title instead
-- Manage user permissions:
-  - Select users who should have access while restricting others
-  - Permissions can be edited later inside the topic
+## Installation Guide

+Getting MemoInk up and running is straightforward.
+Since it's not available on the Play Store, the app needs to be installed manually.

+### Download and Install

+1. **Get the APK File**
+   - Visit the [Releases page](https://github.com/BerndHagen/MemoInk-Personal-Diary-App/releases) using an Android device's browser
+   - Find the latest release and tap on the `.apk` file in the Assets section
+   - The browser will download the file to the device

+2. **Enable Installation from Unknown Sources**
+   - Open the device's **Settings** app
+   - Navigate to **Security** (or **Biometrics and Security** on some devices)
+   - Find **Install unknown apps** or **Unknown sources**
+   - Select the browser and toggle **Allow from this source**

+3. **Install MemoInk**
+   - Open your file manager and go to the **Downloads** folder
+   - Tap on the downloaded MemoInk APK file
+   - When prompted, tap **Install** and wait for the process to complete

+4. **Start Using MemoInk**
+   - Once installed, tap **Open** or find the MemoInk icon in your app drawer
+   - Create your account or log in if you already have one
+   - Start creating your first Topic and dive into journaling!

+> **Tip:** If installation fails, make sure you have enough storage space and the correct permissions enabled.

+## How to Use MemoInk

+### Getting Started on the Home Screen

+When you open MemoInk, you'll see all available Topics displayed chronologically with the newest ones at the top.
+Access to Topics depends on permissions set by their creators, and you'll get notifications if you try to access restricted content.

+Topics you've created will show a **red cross** in the top-right corner.
+Tapping this cross will delete the entire Topic and all its entries permanently.
+As the creator, you can't remove yourself from your own Topics—you'll always have access to what you've made.

+### Creating Your First Topic

+Ready to start journaling?
+Creating a new Topic is simple:

+- Tap the create button and enter a **title** for your Topic
+- Make sure your title is unique—if someone else already used it, you'll need to pick something different
+- Decide who should have access by selecting specific users, or leave it open for everyone
+- Don't worry about getting permissions perfect right away; you can always adjust them later

 ### Adding Entries
-- Tap **Add Entry** to contribute
-- Provide a **title** and a **description** for the entry
-- Select an image that will be displayed which others can expand by clicking on it
-- Each entry includes a timestamp
-- Like entries to show appreciation while each user can like an entry only once

-### Profile and Settings
-- View and edit your profile information
-- Manage account settings and preferences
-- Changes in fields under **Settings** update instantly in the database (real-time updates)
-- **Note:** Deleting your account removes all topics you created, including all their entries This also deletes **entries made by other users** within those topics!

-### Searching for Users
-- A random selection of users is displayed by default
-- Use the search field to find specific users
-  Each change in the search field updates the list instantly

-### Permissions and Access
-- When creating a topic, specific users can be granted permissions
-- If **no users** are selected, the topic is accessible to everyone
-- Permissions can be modified later:
-  - Open the topic and scroll down
-  - Click **Edit Topic Settings** to reveal additional options
-  - Check or uncheck users to adjust permissions

-> **Note:** In the settings, you can choose to set your profile to Public or Private.
-If your profile is Private, your created topics won’t be displayed when others search for you.

-## Technical Stack & Libraries
-MemoInk is built using several key technologies and libraries to provide a reliable and efficient journaling experience.
-The core technologies are **Xamarin Forms** and **Firebase**.

-### Xamarin Forms
-**Xamarin Forms** serves as the foundation of MemoInk, enabling cross-platform development with a single codebase.
-This framework allows the app to maintain a consistent user experience while leveraging native performance on Android devices.
-- **Framework Version:** Xamarin.Forms 5.0
-- **Platform Support:** Android 7.0 (Nougat) and higher
-- **Additional Components:** Xamarin.Essentials for platform-specific functionality

-### Firebase Integration
-**Firebase** powers MemoInk's real-time features through two key components:
-- **Firebase Realtime Database:** Manages synchronized data storage and real-time updates
-- **Firebase Storage:** Handles secure storage of multimedia content and attachments These Firebase services ensure reliable data synchronization and secure storage for all user content.

-### Core Libraries
-- **Newtonsoft.Json:** Handles JSON serialization and deserialization for data processing
-- **NetStandard.Library:** Provides .NET Standard compatibility for core functionality

-> **Note:** For technical questions or issues related to MemoInk's implementation, please [open an issue](https://github.com/BerndHagen/MemoInk-Personal-Diary-App/issues) on GitHub.

-## **Data Collection and Account Management**

-MemoInk collects and stores data to enhance user experience, ensure security and provide personalized features.

-### **Stored User Data**
-- **Profile Information:** Full Name, Username, Email, Password (encrypted), Profile Picture, User Description, Birthday, Gender, Country, Website
-- **Account Settings:** Privacy Status (Public/Private), Authorized Usernames for Shared Topics
-- **Communication Details:** Discord Handle
-- **Activity and Content:** Created Topics (titles, descriptions, permissions), Entries (text, images, timestamps), Collaboration Settings

-### **Data Security and Storage**
-All collected data is encrypted and stored securely in our cloud infrastructure.
-Images, media files, and user-generated content are securely stored with access controls in place.

-> **Note:** Deleting an account permanently removes all associated topics and their entries, including contributions from other users.

-## **Usage Terms & License Agreement**

-We're thrilled to share **MemoInk** with you!
-Before using the app, please review the following terms:

-By downloading and using **MemoInk**, you agree to the **license terms**, which grant you a **limited, non-transferable** right to use the app for **personal, non-commercial purposes**.
-Any modification, distribution, or commercial use of the app **without prior written consent** from the Author is strictly prohibited.

-The Author reserves the right to **terminate your license** if these terms are violated.
-The app is provided **"as is"**, without warranties of any kind.
-The Author assumes **no liability** for any damages resulting from its use.
-You are solely responsible for ensuring that your usage complies with all **applicable laws**.

-For complete details, please refer to the **[LICENSE](https://github.com/BerndHagen/MemoInk-Personal-Diary-App/blob/main/LICENSE)** file.

-## **Screenshots**

-To give you a better understanding of **MemoInk**'s interface and functionality, we've included some screenshots below.
-These images highlight the key features of the app.
-Feel free to explore the screenshots to get a preview of the app's design and functions before downloading the APK.
-Please note that future updates may introduce additional features to further enhance the user experience.
+This is where the magic happens.
+Each entry you create becomes part of your Topic's story:

+- Tap **Add Entry** to start writing
+- Give your entry a **title** and write your **description**
+- Add an image if you want—others can tap on it to see it full-size
+- Every entry gets timestamped automatically so you can track your thoughts over time
+- Show appreciation for others' entries by liking them (you can only like each entry once)

+### Managing Your Profile

+Your profile is your identity in MemoInk.
+Here you can:

+- Update your personal information and preferences
+- Adjust your settings—changes save automatically to the database
+- Control your privacy settings (Public or Private profiles)

+**Important:** If you decide to delete your account, all Topics you've created will be permanently removed, including entries that other users contributed to those Topics.

+### Finding Other Users

+The search feature makes connecting with others easy:

+- By default, you'll see a random selection of users
+- Use the search field to find specific people—results update as you type
+- Remember that users with Private profiles won't show their created Topics when you search for them

+### Understanding Permissions

+MemoInk gives you granular control over who can see your content:

+- When creating a Topic, you can grant access to specific users
+- If you don't select anyone, the Topic becomes public for everyone
+- Want to change permissions later?
+Open the Topic, scroll down, and tap **Edit Topic Settings**
+- Simply check or uncheck users to adjust who can access your content

+## Technical Details

+MemoInk is built on a solid foundation of modern technologies that ensure reliability and performance across Android devices.

+### Core Technologies

+**Xamarin Forms** serves as the backbone of MemoInk, allowing us to create a native Android experience with efficient development practices.
+Using Xamarin.Forms 5.0, the app delivers smooth performance while maintaining compatibility with Android 7.0 and higher.

+**Firebase** powers the real-time features that make MemoInk special.
+The Firebase Realtime Database ensures your entries sync instantly across devices, while Firebase Storage securely handles your images and multimedia content.

+### Key Libraries

+The app leverages several essential libraries to deliver its functionality:
+- **Newtonsoft.Json** for efficient data processing
+- **NetStandard.Library** for cross-platform compatibility
+- **Xamarin.Essentials** for platform-specific features

+> If you encounter technical issues or have questions about MemoInk's implementation, feel free to [open an issue](https://github.com/BerndHagen/MemoInk-Personal-Diary-App/issues) on our GitHub repository.

+## Privacy and Data Management

+We take your privacy seriously.
+Here's exactly what MemoInk collects and how we handle your data.

+### What We Store

+MemoInk collects the following information to provide you with the best possible experience:

+**Profile Information:** Your full name, username, email, encrypted password, profile picture, description, birthday, gender, country, and website
+**Account Settings:** Privacy status, authorized users for shared Topics **Communication Details:** Discord handle if you choose to provide it **Content and Activity:** Topics you create, entries you write, collaboration settings, and timestamps

+### How We Protect Your Data

+All your data is encrypted and stored securely in our cloud infrastructure.
+Images and other media files are protected with access controls, ensuring only authorized users can view your content.

+**Important:** When you delete your account, everything goes with it—including Topics you created and all entries within them, even those written by other users.

+## License Agreement

+We're excited to share MemoInk with you!
+Before you start using the app, please note these important terms:

+By downloading and using MemoInk, you're agreeing to use it for **personal, non-commercial purposes** only.
+You cannot modify, distribute, or use the app commercially without our written permission.

+We reserve the right to terminate your license if these terms are violated.
+MemoInk is provided "as is" without any warranties, and we're not liable for any damages that might result from using the app.
+You're responsible for ensuring your usage complies with all applicable laws.

+For complete details, check out our [LICENSE](https://github.com/BerndHagen/MemoInk-Personal-Diary-App/blob/main/LICENSE) file.

+## Screenshots

+Want to see what MemoInk looks like in action?
+These screenshots showcase the app's key features and interface design.
+Take a look to get a feel for the app before downloading it.
+Keep in mind that future updates might introduce new features an

 | MemoInk - Home              | MemoInk - Search               | MemoInk - Topics             |
 |------------------------------|------------------------------|------------------------------|